 tutors and workshops

-Open Set 2014 has a richer program consisting in workshops of one or three days by Andy Altmann, Felix Janssens (Total Identity), Jan van Toorn, Jeanne van Heeswijk, Trapped in Suburbia, Annelys de Vet, Karel van der Waarde, Richard Vijgen and many more to be announced soon.
+Open Set 2014 has a richer program consisting in workshops of one or three days by Andy Altmann, Felix Janssens (Total Identity), Jan van Toorn, Jeanne van Heeswijk, Trapped in Suburbia, Annelys de Vet, Karel van der Waarde, Andreas Gysin, Richard Vijgen and Latitudes.
 The introduction lecture will be held by design critic Max Bruinsma.